Badfinger: Since 1984

-In 2003, and again in 2006, two separate CDs of related Apple Publishing music, 94 Baker Street, and An Apple a Day, were released.
+In 2003 and again in 2006, two separate CDs of related Apple Publishing music, 94 Baker Street and An Apple a Day, were released.
 The CDs contain nine songs by the Iveys.
 In 2008, another CD of Apple-related songs, Treacle Toffee World: Further Adventures into the Pop Psych Sounds from the Apple Era 1967–1969, included two more Iveys demos.

 By 2013, the issue of royalty payments had been resolved in court.
 The main songwriter receives 32 percent of publishing royalties and 25 percent of ASCAP royalties.
 The other band members and Collins share the rest.
-Revenue from album sales is shared equally with 20% going to each member as well as Collins.
+Revenue from album sales is shared equally with 20 percent going to each member as well as Collins.
 In 1994, the year in which Mariah Carey covered the song "Without You", the royalties for Ham's estate spiked up to US$500,000.

 Post-Badfinger solo activities

 Following the demise of Badfinger, each of the three living former members (Joey Molland, Bob Jackson, and Mike Gibbins) continued to record and play new music.
 Molland has released five solo albums, After the Pearl (1983), The Pilgrim (1992), This Way Up (2001), Return to Memphis (2013), and Be True to Yourself (2020).
 In 1998 he released a collection of demos called Demos Old and New on his own label, Independent Artists.
 In 1995, Jackson re-joined the Fortunes, where he sang lead, and they consistently performed Badfinger songs in their set.
-In 1996, Gibbins contributed two songs to the compilation album, Young Savage Florida (1996).
+In 1996, Gibbins contributed two songs to the compilation album Young Savage Florida (1996).
 He later released four solo albums through Exile Music: A Place in Time in 1998, More Annoying Songs (featuring ex-Iveys member Griffiths singing on 2 tracks) in 2002, Archeology (Griffiths on 1 track) in 2005, and In the Meantime, also in 2005.
 The latter included different re-recordings of both the Badfinger hit "Come and Get It" and Gibbins's "In the Meantime", originally from the Wish You Were Here album in 1974.

 Also, posthumous collections were released for both Pete Ham and Tom Evans.
-In both 1997 and 1999, two collections of Ham's home recordings were released: 7 Park Avenue (1997), and Golders Green (1999), with extra instruments added by Jackson and Griffiths.
+In both 1997 and 1999, two collections of Ham's home recordings were released: 7 Park Avenue (1997) and Golders Green (1999) with extra instruments added by Jackson and Griffiths.
 In 1995, a posthumous Evans album was released, Over You: The Final Tracks, which was produced by Evans's friend and songwriting partner Rod Roach.

-Former manager Bill Collins died in August 2002, aged 89, and on 4 October 2005, Mike Gibbins died in his sleep at his home in Oviedo, Florida from a brain aneurysm.
-He was 56, had been married twice and had three sons.
+Former manager Bill Collins died in August 2002 at age 89, and on 4 October 2005, Mike Gibbins died in his sleep at his home in Oviedo, Florida from a brain aneurysm.
+He was 56, had been married twice, and had three sons.